codesharedot/quantum-resistant-ledger-price/README.md

-# agavecoin price
+# bitcoinhd price

-Gets the agavecoin price with Python (from JSON).
+Gets the bitcoinhd price with Python (from JSON).

 https://pythonbasics.org